 Can Guinea Pigs Eat Celery?
 (How Much is Safe?)

 Celery is a popular and versatile vegetable that people frequently use for cooking or snacking on raw.
 It is full of antioxidants and has many other great health benefits.
-But can guinea pigs eat this stringy green veggie?
-Let’s find out!
+But can guinea pigs eat this stringy green veggie too?

-Guinea pigs can safely eat celery stalks and leaves.
-Celery is high in oxalates, so feed in reasonable amounts, no more than 2-3 times a week.
+Generally speaking, guinea pigs can safely eat celery stalks and leaves up to 2-3 times a week.

-*Important Note: The quantity of collard greens shown in the photos is for visual purposes only and not indicative of the correct amount to feed your guinea pig in one serving.
+*Important Note: The quantity of celery shown in the photos is for visual purposes only and not indicative of the correct amount to feed your guinea pig in one serving.

 You can also check out the Guinea Pig Food Chart for an alphabetical list of everything your piggy can eat and how often they can have it, along with calcium and Vitamin C levels for each food.